 If you have multiple collaborators and are building a test as a team, there is an inherent risk of losing changes when more than one person edits the test at the same time.
 To prevent that from happening, the test builder automatically only allows one person to enter Edit mode at a time.

 If you are the only person viewing the Build page of your test, you will be in Edit mode by default.
-In the top right corner of the page, you will see your avatar and a note letting you know that you are the only person editing the test in that moment:

 If someone else is already editing the test when you navigate to the Build page, you will automatically enter into comment-only mode and will be unable to make changes.
-You will see your teammate's avatar and name in the top right corner as the person who is editing.

 Common questions